 Once the map boundaries were cleaned, the resulting rasters (Water Surface Elevation, Depth, etc.) were developed with the raster set to correspond in extent to the cleaned polygon boundary.
 This ensures that the water surface raster and the floodplain boundary are consistent with each other.
 The depth raster product was created by performing a raster subtraction with the water surface elevation raster and the ground DEM.
 Once complete, the resultant depth grids were used to perform an updated Flood Loss Analysis for the watershed using the HAZUS program.

 3. Submittal

-All information, data, and files for the L'Anguille Watershed BLE process are uploaded to the FEMA MIP and provided digitally on CD/DVD in a directory structure comparable to the example provided below.
+All information, data, and files for the Lower St. Francis Watershed BLE process are uploaded to the FEMA MIP and provided digitally in electronic format in a directory structure provided below.